 2nd stage- intravesical therapy

-5th stage- surgery
+3rd stage- surgery

 STAGE ONE-All the patients are subjected to diagnostic cystoscopy and therapeutic hydrodistension after their urine culture, and sonography are normal.
 Cystoscopy is done under spinal anaesthesia and the bladder is distended under gravity till capacity.
 No attempt is done to overdistend the bladder.We prefer spinal anaesthesia as post surgical recovery is comfortable after spinal anesthesia whereas after general anaesthesia patients are very uncomfortable after surgery.
-Patients with normal bladder capacity are put on triple drug therapy including amytrptaline, hydroxyzine and PPS for 3 months.
-It is important to note that the routine analgesics do not act on such patients and should not be prescribed alone.
+Patients with normal bladder capacity are put on triple drug therapy including amitriptyline, hydroxyzine and gabapin or Pentosan for 3 months.
+It is important to note that the routine analgesics and antibiotics do not act on such patients and should not be prescribed alone.

-STAGE FIVE-Surgery is offered as a last resort and various procedures are available with varying success rates.
+STAGE THREE-Surgery is offered as a last resort and various procedures are available with varying success rates.
 Surgery is offered to those patients who have a miserable life and have failed all other therapies.On cystoscopy under spinal anasthesia if patient has less than 150 ml capacity he is advised surgery to increase bladder capacity or to replace bladder.
 We have done augmentation ileocystoplasty in 6 patients with excellent results.